aanddrew/Demise/README.md

 ---Demise---

 The plan:
-	Make a 3d game in the style of wolfenstein.
+	Make a 3d game rendered in the style of wolfenstein/doom.

 	Rendered using a binary space partition (bsp).